vmware-archive/usb-login-scripts/README.md

 ./usb-login-scripts/install.sh
 ```

-This will copy the repository on to your USB drive and create a `load` file in the
+This will copy the repository onto your USB drive and create a `load` file in the
 root.
-It will also optionally create your public/private key pair in the root of
+It will also _optionally_ create a public/private key pair in the root of
 your drive.
-You should upload the public key to github.
+If so, you should next upload the public key to github.

-Later you can update if needed by running a standard `git pull` from the
+Later, you can update the load script if needed by running `git pull` from the
 `usb-login-scripts` directory.

 ## scripts-original